arabcoders/watchstate/README.md

 # Introduction

-I created this app for my own personal use, I had multiple problems with Plex trakt.tv plugin which led to my account being banned at trakt.tv, and on top of that the plugin no longer supported.
+Ever wanted to sync your watch state without having to rely on 3rd party service like trakt.tv? then this tool is for you.
+I had multiple problems with Plex trakt.tv plugin which led to my account being banned at trakt.tv, and on top of that the plugin no longer supported.
 And I like to keep my own data locally if possible.

 # Supported Media servers.